HD3C: Efficient Medical Data Classification for Edge Devices: Introduction

 \section{Introduction}

-Medical data classification enables automated disease screening without constant involvement of medical professionals \citep{tan_systematic_2024}.
-With the growing adoption of portable devices, health assessments are increasingly carried out in home and field settings where computational resources and power budgets are limited \citep{rahman_resource-constrained_2025}.
-This highlights the need for classification models that can operate effectively on embedded platforms \citep{khan_efficient_2022}.
+Automated medical data classifiers enhance the accessibility of disease screening by reducing its reliance on human doctors~\cite{tan_systematic_2024}.
+With the growing adoption of portable healthcare devices, disease screening is moving beyond clinical environments into home and field settings, where computational resources and power budgets are limited~\cite{rahman_resource-constrained_2025}.
+This highlights the need for classification models that can operate effectively on edge platforms~\cite{khan_efficient_2022}.